When I changed jobs a few years ago, I was faced, for the first time ever, with the prospect of getting paid just once a month rather than twice.

 - Use credit cards (dangerous for me!)

-- Wait until Jan.
-1 to pay off said credit card bills
+- Wait until January 1 to pay off credit cards I used to buy those gifts

-I think most people would agree that option one is best, and with my once-a-month pay schedule, I have an added incentive to put it into action.
-(Happy to report, I already have a couple of gifts purchased and wrapped.)
+I think most people would agree that the first option is best, and with my once-a-month pay schedule, I have an added incentive to put it into action.
+(Happy to report that I already have a couple of gifts purchased and wrapped.)

 Those are three ways that I have made going from a twice-a-month paycheck to a once-a-month paycheck work for me.
 I would like to hear what works for you.
 I am always looking to pick up smart money-saving tips!